Debugging and testing

 The method expect(…).toHaveTransaction()

-To know the full list of such properties, look at auto-completion options provided by your editor or IDE.
+To know the full list of such properties, look at the auto-completion options provided by your editor or IDE.

 toEqualCell